 New year, new you.
-For many, the biggest New Years resolution has everything to do with their own health and wellbeing.
-Whether you're trying to lose a few pounds or want to start eating healthily, you're going to want to get some help from your phone.
-Luckily, there are plenty of options to choose from.
+For many, the biggest New Year's resolution has everything to do with their health and wellbeing.
+So whether you're trying to lose a few pounds or want to start eating healthily, you're going to want to get some help from your phone.
+Luckily, there are plenty of options out there.

 Nike Training Club